 6. Not haggling — or haggling like a bully

 In the souks, the first price is theatre.
 Expect openings 2–5× the fair price.
 Counter-offer at around 30–40% and meet somewhere in the middle.
 Two important caveats: don’t haggle if you have no intention of buying (it’s considered rude), and don’t grind a craftsman down on a hand-knotted rug that took weeks to make.
 A good rule: pay a price you’re genuinely happy with and that lets the seller smile too.
+Walking away calmly is your strongest, most polite negotiating tool — and it’s often when the real price appears.

 7. Drinking the tap water

 Tap water in major Moroccan cities is treated, but the mineral profile is different from what most visitors are used to.
 Even many locals drink bottled.
 A small bottle costs 5–10 MAD; a 5-litre jug for your riad room is around 15 MAD.
 Brushing your teeth with tap water is generally fine — it’s drinking it by the glass that catches travellers out.
+A reusable bottle with a built-in filter is a tidy way to cut plastic and still stay settled.

 8. Eating only at tourist-trap restaurants

 The places with picture menus and touts on Jemaa el-Fnaa are convenient, not memorable.
 The best Moroccan food hides on side streets, in family-run diffas, and in the homes of riad owners who’ll happily organise a couscous dinner if you ask.
 Try a local lunch spot where Moroccans eat — order tagine of the day, not the page-one tourist menu.
+And remember that couscous is traditionally a Friday lunch dish, so that’s the day to seek it out at its best.

 9. Forgetting that cash is king